aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/03-wednesday/index.md

 void setup() {
-  Serial.begin(115200);  //set rate of serial monitor while (!Serial) {
+  Serial.begin(115200);  //set rate of serial monitor
-    ; // wait for serial port to connect.
-Needed for native USB port only }
   // check for the presence of the shield: if (WiFi.status() == WL_NO_SHIELD) {
     Serial.println("WiFi shield not present, stopping.");